 After training on vast amounts of language data, LLMs impress on numerous tasks beyond natural language processing \cite{qin2025largelanguagemodelsmeet}.
-The discovery of emergent abilities on cognitive and behavioural tasks has sparked numerous studies in ``machine psychology'' \cite{hagendorff2024machinepsychology}, targeting, for example, the evolution of language \cite{kouwenhoven2025shaping} or strategic \cite{gandhi2023strategic}, emotional \cite{sabour-etal-2024-emobench}, and moral \cite{oh2025moral} reasoning.
-Much interest has gone out to the ToM capabilities of LLMs, following roughly three sorts of approaches: building test procedures and benchmarks from text-based paradigms in experimental psychology \cite[e.g][]{kosinski2024evaluating, wu-etal-2023-hi, chen-etal-2024-tombench}, designing alternative (situated) tests for LLMs \cite{kim-etal-2023-fantom, chan2024negotiationtombenchmarkstresstestingmachine}, and focusing on enhancing performance \cite{moghaddam2023boosting, jin2024mmtomqa}.
-Large proprietary models in particular have been shown to perform on a par with older children \cite{van-duijn-etal-2023-theory} and adults \cite{strachan2024testing}. \citet{trott2023do} have used such a comparison to argue that part of what it takes to pass FBTs can be learned from exposure to large-scale language data, whereas other parts seem to rely on human qualities not possessed by LLMs.
+The discovery of emergent abilities on cognitive and behavioural tasks has sparked numerous studies in ``machine psychology'' \cite{hagendorff2024machinepsychology}, targeting, for example, the evolution of language \cite{kouwenhoven-etal-2025-searching, kouwenhoven2025shaping} or strategic \cite{gandhi2023strategic}, emotional \cite{sabour-etal-2024-emobench}, and moral \cite{oh2025moral} reasoning.
+Much interest has gone out to the ToM capabilities of LLMs, following roughly three sorts of approaches: building test procedures and benchmarks from text-based paradigms in experimental psychology \cite[e.g,][]{kosinski2024evaluating, wu-etal-2023-hi, chen-etal-2024-tombench}, designing alternative (situated) tests for LLMs \cite{kim-etal-2023-fantom, chan2024negotiationtombenchmarkstresstestingmachine}, and focusing on enhancing performance \cite{moghaddam2023boosting, jin2024mmtomqa}.
+Large proprietary models in particular have been shown to perform on par with older children \cite{van-duijn-etal-2023-theory} and adults \cite{strachan2024testing}. \citet{trott2023do} have used such a comparison to argue that part of what it takes to pass FBTs can be learned from exposure to large-scale language data, whereas other parts seem to rely on human qualities not possessed by LLMs.
+Concurrent work further strengthens this comparison by showing that, for a range of LLMs, distributional statistics are in principle \textit{sufficient} to develop sensitivity to belief states in FBT reasoning \cite{trott2026languagestatisticsfalsebelief}.
 Approaches that apply interpretability techniques have been able to isolate special subnetworks in models that seem to have specialised for FBT reasoning \cite{Wu2025sparseparameters}.